SSWConsulting/SSW.Rules.Content/rules/software-architecture-decision-tree/rule.md

 guid: 1CD0006D-24A7-4FBD-B59E-92C25D0D10BC
 ---

 Choosing the right software architecture for your system is crucial for its success and maintainability.
 Making the wrong choice can lead to increased complexity, difficulty in scaling, and higher costs.
-Here are some of the popular architectures and factors to consider when deciding the best fit for your project.

 <!--endintro-->

 ## Popular Architectures

+Here are some of the popular architectures and factors to consider when deciding the best fit for your project:

 ### Clean Architecture